Caretaker government of Malaysia: Change of government

-When an opposition party or coalition wins enough seats at a general election to be able to command a majority in the Dewan Rakyat, the convention is for the incumbent prime minister (still in caretaker mode) to formally advise the Yang di-Pertuan Agong that he or she is no longer able to govern, and that the Leader of the Opposition should be invited to form a government.
+When an opposition party or coalition wins enough seats at a general election to be able to command a majority in the Dewan Rakyat, the convention is for the incumbent prime minister (still in caretaker mode) to formally advise the Yang di-Pertuan Agong that they are no longer able to govern, and that the Leader of the Opposition should be invited to form a government.
 The Yang di-Pertuan Agong then requests the incumbent prime minister and other ministers to remain in office on a caretaker basis until a new government is sworn in.
 The Yang di-Pertuan Agong then contacts the Leader of the Opposition and invites them to form a government.
 The Leader of the Opposition accepts the invitation, and undertakes to inform the Yang di-Pertuan Agong when the new Cabinet is in a position to be sworn in.
 This can be delayed by the counting of votes in closely contested seats, or by the processes by which ministers are chosen under the relevant party's rules.
 In the meantime, the caretaker government continues in office.